Who pays for degree apprenticeships?

 If you don’t pay the levy...

-If you’re an SME with an annual payroll of less than £3 million, the Government will pay for 95% of apprenticeship training, and you’ll pay the remaining 5%.
-For example, for a degree apprenticeship with the maximum funding cap of £27,000, the employer will only have to contribute £1,350.
+If you’re an SME with an annual payroll of less than £3 million, the Government will pay for 95% of apprenticeship training, and you’ll only have to pay the remaining 5%.
+For example, for a degree apprenticeship with the maximum funding cap of £27,000, the employer would only have to contribute £1,350.
 This contribution will need to be paid in full to comply with ESFA (Education and Skills Funding Agency) funding rules.

 If you have less than 50 employees...

-Employers with less than 50 people working for them can train 16-18-year-old apprentices without having to contribute towards the cost of training.
-Instead, the Government will pay 100% of the training costs directly to the training provider.
+Employers with fewer than 50 staff can train apprentices aged 16-18 for free.
+In this case, the Government will pay 100% of the training costs directly to the training provider.

 Additional payments available...

-Both levy and non-levy paying employers can also benefit from additional payments to support apprentices in the workplace.
+Whether you pay the levy or not, you can receive additional payments to support apprentices in the workplace.
 If you recruit an apprentice aged 16-18, or an apprentice aged up to 24 who has previously been in care or has a Local Authority Education, Health and Care Plan, you’ll receive an additional payment of £1,000.

-The most popular degree apprenticeship software is OneFile.
-OneFile is used by over 30 UK universities and half the top 10 degree apprenticeship providers – including The Open University, QA, Manchester Metropolitan University and London South Bank University.
+OneFile is the most popular software used by universities to support delivery of degree apprenticeships.
+We’re trusted by over 30 UK universities and half the top 10 degree apprenticeship providers – including The Open University, QA, Manchester Metropolitan University and London South Bank University.

 “We’re extremely happy with OneFile – the software works for our needs and our customer success manager goes above and beyond to support us!”